Latest News from the Underworld

 050

-Participation procedure
+Participation Procedure

 A luminosity test was performed for participant fifty-six.
 After the serum had been administered and allowed to propagate for twenty-four hours, the participant was restrained according to the normal procedure and transferred to a trolley.
 Using a radiance chamber, sections of the participant were then exposed to illumination in increments from ten to one hundred lumens.
 As with previous tests, the compound was found to be ineffective at all levels.
 One of the laboratory assistants, who had been present throughout the experiment, and displayed symptoms of contamination, was segregated as a precaution.
 She was subsequently sedated and redesignated participant eighty-eight.